osiell/oerplib/doc/source/tutorials.rst

     >>> print(user.name)            # print the full name of the user
     >>> print(user.company_id.name) # print the name of its company

-Now you are connected, you can easily execute XML-RPC queries and handle all OSV classes from the `OpenERP` server.
+Now you are connected, you can easily execute `XML-RPC` queries and handle all OSV classes from the `OpenERP` server.

 Execute queries
 ---------------

 The basic method to execute queries is ``execute``.
-It takes at least two parameters (OSV class name and the method name) following by variable parameters according to the method called.
+It takes at least two parameters (OSV model name and the method name) following by variable parameters according to the method called.
 Example::

     >>> order_data = oerp.execute('sale.order', 'read', 1)

-This instruction will call the ``read`` method of the OSV class ``sale.order`` with the parameter ``1`` (the record ID asked by ``read``).
+This instruction will call the ``read`` method of the OSV model ``sale.order`` with the parameter ``1`` (the record ID asked by ``read``).

-For standard OSV methods suscribed to the XML-RPC service like ``create``, ``read``, ``write``, ``unlink`` and ``search``, convenient methods exist::
+For standard OSV methods suscribed to the `XML-RPC` service like ``create``, ``read``, ``write``, ``unlink`` and ``search``, convenient methods exist::

     >>> partner_id = oerp.create('res.partner', {'name': 'Jacky Bob', 'lang': 'fr_FR'})